-Can spend the money on anything you like (not just a buying a vehicle)
+Can spend the money on anything you like (not just buying a vehicle)

 Where Can I get a Logbook loan in Kenya?

-Here are places you can get logbook loan in Kenya:
+Here are places you can get logbook loans in Kenya:

-At FinCredit you are required to give your car as security, by pledging it for 12 months, however, you will be allowed to use the car as you enjoy the loan.
+At FinCredit, you are required to give your car security by pledging it for 12 months.
+However, you will be allowed to use the car as you enjoy the loan.

-Once your car has been evaluated you are eligible to 50 per cent of the value of your car.
+Once your car has been evaluated, you are eligible for 50 percent of the value of your car.

 - Copy of PIN